strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

 [![Register new instances]({{ "/assets/2020-01-06-nlb-create-target-group-register-targets.png" }})](/assets/2020-01-06-nlb-create-target-group-register-targets.png)

-In the same way we need to add two more _Target groups_ for brokers 1 and 2.
+In the same way we need to add two more target groups for brokers 1 and 2.
 Now with the target groups ready, we have to register them with the listeners.
 To do that, go to back to the _Load Balancers_ section, select the load balancer we created and in the detail go to the _Listeners_ tab.
-Select the listener for port `9093` and press the _Edit_ button.
+Select the listener for port `19092` and press the _Edit_ button.

 [![Check the listeners]({{ "/assets/2020-01-06-nlb-listeners-tab.png" }})](/assets/2020-01-06-nlb-listeners-tab.png)

 In the window for editing the listener, first delete the bootstrap target group which is selected there, than select new _Forward_ rule to the target group for the broker 0 and click the _Update_ button.
-Repeat this for the listeners `9094` and `9095` and configure them to forward traffic to the target groups for brokers `1` and `2`
+Repeat this for the listeners `29092` and `39092` and configure them to forward traffic to the target groups for brokers `1` and `2`

 [![Edit the listeners]({{ "/assets/2020-01-06-nlb-edit-listener.png" }})](/assets/2020-01-06-nlb-edit-listener.png)